TroelsMortensen/CodeLabs/Tutorials/NetTodoApp-Part1-BlazorWASM/009 File data storage.md

 We could use IList, List or other types of collections, but the Collection will behave similar to how we can interact with the database later on, using Entity Framework Core.
 So we use ICollection to prepare.

-## File Context
+## File context

 This class is responsible for reading and writing.

 First, we create the FileContext in the FileData project.

-The final version of the class can be found !here! (insert link).
+The final version of the class can be found [here](https://github.com/TroelsMortensen/WasmTodo/blob/master/FileData/FileContext.cs).

 ### Fields